THIS IS HOW IT WORKS IN THE SOIL

 30-40 kg

-WE INCREASE SOIL FERTILITY ALONG WITH ENVIRONMENT PROTECTION
+WE INCREASE THE SOIL FERTILITY ALONGSIDE THE ENVIRONMENTAL PROTECTION

-• increases the utilisation of applied mineral nutrients and existing stocks of nutrients in the soils
+• increases the efficacy of the mineral nutrition applied and the existing nutrient supply in the soil

-• improves the biological properties of soil and restores microbe activity in the soil
+• improves the biological properties of soils, and it restores microbial life in the soil

-• increases and solubilizes phosphorus for plants from insoluble compounds.
-The quantity of phosphorus released is from 30 to 40 kg per hectare, or 60 to 80 kg of phosphorus in optimum conditions
+• increases and makes phosphorus available for plants from insoluble compounds.
+The amount of released phosphorus for plants is up to 30-40 kg P per hectare.
+In optimal conditions, it is up to 60-80 kg of phosphorus per hectare

-• supports the decomposition process of harvest residues, straw and organic matter in the soil, which gradually increases soil yields and creates a suitable seed bed
+• supports the decomposition process of post-harvest residues, straw and organic matter in the soil, which causes a gradual increase of soil fertility and creates a suitable seed bed

 • accelerates the release of nutrients and the decomposition of applied digestates

-• has a synergistic effective and increases the effectiveness of other organic fertilisers applied at the same time (manure, slurry and green manure)
+• has synergistic effect and increases the effectiveness if applied with organic fertilisers (manure, liquid manure, slurry and green manure)

-• has a positive effect on the structural properties and soil texture
+• positively affects the structural properties and grain size of the soil

-• improves the air and water regime in the soil, which ultimately has a beneficial effect on the acceptability of nutrients from the soil
+• improves the air and water regime in the soil, which has a beneficial effect on the nutrient’s acceptability from the soil

-• increases the quantity and quality of production (destruction of mycotoxins and nitrates)
+• increases the quantity and quality of production (reduction of mycotoxins and nitrates)

-• has a positive impact on the overall economics of the cultivation system
+• positively affects the overall economy of the cultivation system